tardate/LittleCodingKata/books/rss-and-atom/README.md

 ## Notes

-I remember using this book as an essential reference to figure out ATOM and RSS internals.
+I remember using this book as a pretty good reference to figure out ATOM and RSS syntax.
 Seems long out of circulation, though sources are still available.

 [![cover](./assets/cover.jpg)](https://amzn.to/4cMe6RP)